Sheltered English Instruction (SEI)

 The dates listed below are on-campus meeting dates.
 There will also be supplemental online assignments to meet the SEI requirements.

-Registration for the SUMMER 2019 session is now closed.
-The Fall 2019 session dates are TBD.
+Registration for the FALL 2019 session is now open!

 Registrations will be processed on a first-come, first-served basis.
 A waiting list will be started when the class is filled.